aiuyap/odin-cv-app/README.md

-# React + Vite

-Practice making a CV Builder using React
+# CV Builder

+A project to practice the basic concepts of React.
+Practiced state management and using useState hook.

+## Utilized Tools

+- React
+- Vite
+- Vercel (deployment)